slobkerCC/Code-Cube-Docs/docs/tag-monitor/serverside-error-logging.md

       - `logName=~"stdout"`: Filter logs based on stdout.
       - `textPayload!~"https://www.googletagmanager.com/sgtm/a"`: Exclude GTM analytics pings.
       - `textPayload!~"Listening"`: Exclude instance initializations.

-__Keep in mind that further refinement is possible by adding more filters, however, be sure to test these in the logs explorer before applying.
-A faulty or unreturning filter will cause the sink to stop writing logs.__
+__Note: Additional filters can be added for refinement, but test them in the logs explorer before applying to avoid disruptions in log writing.__

 ## Manage access to the Sink

-1. The creation of a logging sink automatically generates a new service account in your GCP project.
+1. **Identify Service Account**: The creation of a logging sink automatically generates a new service account in your GCP project.
-2. Please make sure to locate this service account and share the name with your contact at Code Cube.
+2. **Share Service Account**: Locate this service account and share its name with your contact at Code Cube.

-How to find the service account;
+To find the service account:

-1. This service account is found under IAM and admin → IAM.
+1. Navigate to IAM and admin → IAM.
-2. On the Top right of this page, enable the inclusion of Google-provided role grants.
+2. Enable Google-provided role grants on the top right of the page.
-3. Look for the service account that ends with `-logging.iam.gserviceaccount.com`.
+3. Look for the service account ending with `-logging.iam.gserviceaccount.com`.
-4. Copy the name of this service account, this will be assigned writing permissions on the relevant dataset.
+4. Copy the name of this service account, which will be granted writing permissions on the relevant dataset and share the service account with your contact at Code Cube.